The-Unstable-World/StopSpigotAfterFullyLoaded/README.md

-# StopSpigotAfterFullyLoaded
+# StopSpigotWhenFullyLoaded
-Stop the spigot server after the server is fully loaded
+Stop the spigot server when the server is fully loaded